MdShaurov/cs30-major-project/reflection.md

 # Reflection - Md Shaurov

 # Advice to self if doing this again:

+- Make a habit to work on the project for a relatively short while regularly and keep consistancy.
+- Look all the resources that are available to me including the p5js libraries.

 # Hardest part of Project:

-Figuring out the physics behind bullet drop off, tank movement according to terrain, and the time system.
+Figuring out the mechanics behind bullet drop off, tank movement according to terrain, and the time system.

 # Did you complete the Needs to Have List: